-The budget and a reasonable time frame are stated in the contract, which is signed by all parties with copies provided before the start any project.
-If by chance the project does run late it is usually caused by two reasons; one, weather and two, materials deliveries.
-If it's not due to nature or outside forces, we do what we say, when we say.
+The budget and a reasonable time frame are stated in the contract, which is signed by all parties, with copies provided before the start of any project.
+If by chance the project does run late, it is usually caused by two reasons; one, weather, and two, materials deliveries.
+If it's not due to nature or outside forces, we do what we say when we say it.

 Again, these terms are broken down in the contract based on progress with a completion date included.
 Typically we take a deposit of 10% for materials, and the rest of the payments are determined beforehand.
 Once the work is completed to a pre-determined point, a pre-determined payment is made, with final payment due upon completion.
 This is called progress payments.

 We are very blessed to say that over 75% of our customers come to us or are referred to us from customers we've performed for in the past.
-Except in most recent years we have experienced a significant growth in our team and overheads and in order to keep up we have been focused in social media and other form of advertising our services .
+Except in most recent years we have experienced significant growth in our team and overheads, and in order to keep up, we have been focused in social media and other forms of advertising our services.
 As you will see when you check our references, there is a reason for such a loyal client base.

 Depending on your location and what is being done, a permit might be required or it may not.
 If a permit is required for your project, we will obtain the permit, handle all inspections, make sure everything is built to code, and that the project and process satisfies all requirements to the letter of the law.